I-134, Affidavit of Support

 Form 8; Instructions 6.

 11/30/16.
-No previous editions accepted.
-You can find the edition date at the bottom of the page on the Form and Instructions.
+We will publish a new edition of this form soon.
+In the meantime, you may file using the 11/30/16 edition.
+You can find the edition date at the bottom of the page on the form and instructions.

 Where to File